tcasling/katacoda-scenarios/hello-world/step1.md

 The _daringfireball guide_ says to always start them at 1 in case numbering restart is allowed in the future.

 One of the issues in mediawiki is that the numbering often restarts and you need to use #: to keep it going.
-But if you insert a figure it will restart, so you end up having to revert to <ol>
+But if you insert a figure it will restart, so you end up having to revert to:

 1. Here is a list with a second paragraph indented by 4 spaces